GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

 This project is a simple web application created with [the popular Spring Boot framework](https://spring.io/projects/spring-boot).
 It uses the [Jib Maven plugin](https://github.com/GoogleContainerTools/jib) to build a container image for the project, without needing to create a Dockerfile.

 Once the project loads, the plugin will detect the Skaffold configuration and prompt to create the Kubernetes targets.
-The notification shows:
+The notification shows (if it disappears, you can find it in the Event Log in the bottom right of the IDE):

 <img src="docs/images/k8s-skaffold-notification.png" alt="Kubernetes with Skaffold notification" width="400"/>